skymaiden/freebox-kids/README.md

 [Freebox Kids Remote](http://skymaiden.github.io/freebox-kids/)

+Connect the device to the same Freebox Wifi as your TV.
 Enter your Freebox TV code in the field provided and use the buttons to navigate around the Freebox interface, switch channels, change the volume, etc.

 License